caution !! this is an initial draft ... these notes are on my server for safe keeping !!

 Productivity improvements from factory weaving were interrupted by a traumatic sequence - Stockport's favourable location, close to water power & imports of American raw cotton through Liverpool, was eroded as international trade collapsed and jobs were destroyed during the Napoleonic troubles from 1795 - the situation was exacerbated by The Corn Laws which pushed up the price of food leading to the Luddite assaults on Ratcliff's machines in 1812 and eventually the Peterloo Massacre in 1819 ... significantly it was Stockport's MP, Richard Cobden, who promoted trade recovery with his Anti Corn Law rhetoric which eventually bore fruit with the repeal in 1836 ... only then could the factories take full advantage of mechanisation and mass production which benefitted everyone ... slowly the mills moved from their original locations close to water power to new site on the Lancashire coalfields during the halcyon days of steam power.
 By 1838 of the 1600 mills in England, 1200 were in Lancashire.

 Congleton was on the pure flowing Dane, a beautiful spot, in the parish of Astbury, in the Maclesfield Hundred and the diocese of Chester.
 Sheltered by large local woods, but far from the sea and the south, it hosted only six houses at Domesday, maybe forty folk.
 Its reputable church at Astbury was close by.
 Congleton land was fertile and when cleared, like most of Cheshire was enclosed for pasture.
 Hugh Lupus and his mob controlled operations from Chester and by 1282 Congleton had an enviable charter with immunities for its freemen.
-Now the freemen were enabled for arts, manufactures and commerce.
+The freemen without 'restraints of trade' and 'retrictive practices' were thus enabled for arts, manufactures and commerce.
 Far away from Welsh intrusions and political convulsions in London there was relative tranquility for hard work.
+In 1451 the King's Mills were in a state of abject decay and were transfered to the town and immediately transformed as the 'magic of property' conjured up a new cut for the Dane and new mills on the more propitious site which still survives.
+In 1532 Harry 8 helped things along with a Royal Injunction which freed the town from vexatious litigation and delegated the administration of justice to the locals.
 A weekly market on Saturday and an annual, three day fair held on the Festival of Holy Trinity encouraged local endeavours.
-Things went well with a grammar school founded in 1589 ... but unexceptionally well ... in 1642 the town was depopulated by plague but escaped the ravages of the civil war ... for sure, like most places there were linen & wool weavers and tanners & glove makers but the only specialisation of note was of tag leather laces or 'Congleton Points'.
-The 'points' were made from tough white leather cut into small thongs and pointed at the ends with tags of tin or silver, they were very fashionable ... and functional, all men's garments were tied with them ... and the girls too, until the advent of buckles & buttons ... unexceptional ... that was until the auspicious & prosperous era of enterprise & adventure in silk ...
+Things went well with a grammar school founded in 1589 ... good if unexceptionally education.
+Despite good intentions of quarantine, in 1641 the town was depopulated by plague but escaped the ravages of the civil war.
+After the Restoraration in 1667 the 'privilege' of local autonomy was confirmed with a new charter ... now an unstoppable habit ... and success.
+For sure, like most places there were linen & wool weavers and tanners & glove makers but the local specialisation of note was of tag leather laces or 'Congleton points'.
+The 'points' were made from tough white leather cut into small thongs and pointed at the ends with tags of tin or silver, they were very fashionable ... and functional, all men's garments were tied with them ... and the girls too ... and then the advent of buckles & buttons ... and the 'auspicious & prosperous era of enterprise & adventure in silk' ...

-In 1752 John Clayton (-1758) left his silk throwing enterprise in Stockport and formed a partnership with Nathaniel Pattison (1726-84), a silk merchant from London who was well aware of the profits made by his friend, Sir Thomas Lombe, and arranged for his son, Nathaniel, to be trained in the celebrated mill in Derby.
+In 1752 John Clayton (-1758) left his silk throwing enterprise in Stockport and formed a partnership with Samuel Pattison (1726-56) and his son Nathaniel Pattison (1726-84), a properous silk merchant from London who was well aware of the profits made by his friend, Sir Thomas Lombe.
+Samuel arranged son Nathaniel, to be trained in the celebrated mill in Derby.
+Clayton was the technical expert Samuel had the investment capital.
 The Clayton Pattison duo built The Old Mill at Mill Green, Congleton, for water powered silk throwing, at a cost of over £5,000.
-Hoping for economies of scale the five storied mill was far larger than the previous silk mills.
+Hoping for economies of scale the five storied mill was far larger than all the previous silk mills.
 James Brindley, a local millwright from nearby Leek who later became the most famous of the canal engineers, designed the state of the art machinery and included many of his own improvements ... there was much excellence to copy in the Congleton Mill as other future textile manufactories proliferated around Manchester ...

 Significantly the Derby Corporation did not support the renewal of the Lombe patent on the dubious grounds that it both undermined employment in the wool industry and stopped the exodus of the poor thus increasing the poor rate costs!
 Short sighted anti-business sentiment was rife right from the start of the industrial revolution, achieving nothing but the destruction of productive potential and unintended assistance to competitors elsewhere ... on the other hand the Congleton authorities were supportive of Clayton & Pattison ...